Firecracker Film Fest

 A triptych road trip which explores the twists, turns and hilarity of the mother/daughter relationship.
 We get an intimate rear view glimpse of several stages of this complex relationship as both women grow up, apart, and together again.
 (6min)

 Interested in attending?
-Follow us to find out about the next Firecracker FIlm Fest
+Follow us to find out more about the next Firecracker Film Fest!